policy

 Considerations:

 These types of interaction are not directly referenced within industry codes.
-Companies will generally take each opportunity on a case-by-case basis and consider how the initiative may align to Industry’s existing initiatives, reflect on their brand and the requirements and spirit of their codes of practise.
+Companies will generally take each opportunity on a case-by-case basis and consider how the initiative may align to Industry’s existing initiatives, reflect on their brand and the requirements and spirit of their codes of practice.

 Industry code requirements:

 The benefits of these types of initiatives do not negate the requirements of the code.
-As such, the code will apply for example to promotion to non-healthcare professionals or hospitality at meetings.

-Joint working with Industry
+Collaborative working with Industry

 3. Research collaborations